projectwife/tesitoo-opencart/README.md

 Environment
 -----------

-- apache !!!version?!!!
+- apache 2.4
 - mod_rewrite enabled
 - apache config file
     for /var/www (or wherever content directory is), ensure the following are set:
     Options Indexes FollowSymLinks
-    AllowOverride All
+    AllowOverride All!!!version?!!!
-- php 5 !!!version?!!!
+- php 5.x
-- mysqli (php extension) !!!what other modules?!!!
+- mysqli (php extension) !!! any other modules required? !!!
-- mysql !!!version?!!!
+- mysql 5.6
 - phpMyAdmin (recommended)

 Procedure